Jonis49/IMC-Prosperity3/README.md

 ## Summary this section

-- Modelling price
+- Modelling price and establishing assumptions
 - Bayesian approach to utilizing information from bounds
 - Setting up and solving dynamic program for optimal trading
-- Evaluating performans of trading strategy
+- Evaluating performance of resulting strategy

 ## Price walk model